 - oil (for frying)

-(As I don’t have proper tools, I heated the mix ever so slightly to encourage the butter to melt).
+- Once the butter has melted, add and beat the egg.
+As I don’t have proper tools, I heated the mix ever so slightly to encourage the butter to melt.

 Make sure to flip it regularly initially so that it can heat even all around and not just burn.